Best tennis racquet 2023

 As a beginner, it's widely recommended you opt for a lighter racquet with a larger head.
 These are often known as "oversized" racquets and usually feature 105" or larger heads.

-As you begin to gain experience, then it may be worth considering going for something slightly heavier with a smaller head size to improve your control over the racquet.
+As you begin to gain experience, it may be worth considering going for something slightly heavier with a smaller head size to improve your control over the racquet.

 "Mid-plus" racquets tend to be the perfect middle-ground for players with some experience, but not enough to make the full jump to "mid-size".